 A Massachusetts federal court judge recently ruled that a group of pizza delivery drivers for a Domino’s pizza franchise may proceed with two of their class action claims (1) withholding service fees and charges that were given and designated as “delivery charges,” and (2) not paying drivers properly for doing work inside stores, such as folding pizza boxes.

-If you are a food service delivery driver and believe your employer is not paying you properly for delivery charges or inside work, please contact Massachusetts Employment Lawyers, for a free consultation.
+If you are a food service delivery driver and believe your employer is not paying you properly for delivery charges or inside work, please contact the experienced attorneys of MA Employment Lawyers, for a free consultation.